6.2. Working with Matrices

 Addition and subtraction of matrices is performed element-wise.

 Scalar and element-wise operations between matrices work the same as with vectors.
-Of course, the size of both matrices must be the same ( Element-wise Arithmetic).
+Of course, the size of both matrices must be the same (Element-wise Arithmetic).

 6.2.1.2.
 Matrix Multiplication

 Multiplication of a vector by a matrix and multiplication of two matrices are common linear algebra operations.
-The former is used in the expression of a system of linear equations of the form \mathbf{A}\,\bm{x} = \bm{b}.
-Points and vectors can be moved, scaled, rotated, or skewed when multiplied by a matrix.
-This has application to physical geometry and also to pixels in an image.
-Two primary uses of matrix–to–matrix multiplication are explored in later sections.
+The former is used in the expression of a system of linear equations of the form \(\mathbf{A}\,\bm{x} = \bm{b}\).
+Points and vectors can be moved, scaled, rotated, or skewed when multiplied by a matrix, which applies to physical geometry and pixels in an image.
+Later sections explore two primary uses of matrix–to–matrix multiplication.
 First, we discuss geometric transformation matrices in Geometric Transforms.
-The transformation matrices are multiplied with moveable points to determine new coordinate locations.
+The transformation matrices are multiplied by the coordinates of points to determine new coordinate locations.
 Multiplication of the transformation matrices is also used to combine transformations.
-Secondly, we will cover several matrix factorings later in this chapter and in the next chapter, such as \mathbf{A} = \mathbf{L\,U}, \mathbf{A} =
+Secondly, we will cover several matrix factorizations later in this and the following chapters, such as \(\mathbf{A} = \mathbf{L\,U}\), \(\mathbf{A} = \mathbf{Q\,R}\), \(\mathbf{A} = \mathbf{U\,\Sigma\,V}^T\), and \(\mathbf{A} = \mathbf{X\,\Lambda\,X}^{-1}\).
+Each matrix factorization facilitates solving particular problems.
+Matrix multiplication verifies that the product of the factors yields the original matrix.

-The elements of a matrix product are found by inner products.
-To complete the inner products, the number of columns of the left matrix must match the number of rows in the right matrix.
+Inner products find the elements of a matrix product.
+To complete the inner products, the number of columns in the left matrix must match the number of rows in the right matrix.
 We say that the inner dimensions of the two matrices must agree.
-As shown in Size of Matrix Multiplications, A m{\times}p matrix may be multiplied by a p{\times}n matrix to yield a m{\times}n matrix.
+As shown in Size of Matrix Multiplications, A \(m{\times}p\) matrix may be multiplied by a \(p{\times}n\) matrix to yield a \(m{\times}n\) matrix.
 The size of the product matrix is the outer dimensions of the matrices.

 Table 6.1 Size of Matrix Multiplications